 - Research shows that actively logging physical activity creates habit reinforcement and positive psychological benefits that are not triggered by passive logging.

-You can upload this route to your race using its "route dashboard."
+You can then upload this route to your race using its "route dashboard."
+To do this:

 Stripe is the world's leading online credit card processor.
 Connecting your charity's Stripe account to the Racery race means your portion of the registration and 100% of donations are immediately credited to your Stripe account.
 We never touch your racers' credit cards or cash.
 Whew!